 A Starbucks on Snelling Avenue in St. Paul.
 Photo by Max Nesterak/Minnesota Reformer.

-Workers at a fourth Starbucks store in Minnesota announced their intention to unionize on Tuesday, joining a national wave that has reached more than 150 other locations across the country.
+Workers at a third Starbucks store in Minnesota announced their intention to unionize on Tuesday, joining a national wave of union drives that has reached more than 150 Starbucks locations across the country.

-Starbucks has declined to voluntarily recognize unions at its stores, instead requiring workers to vote in an election overseen by the National Labor Relations Board, which often gives management time to beat back unionization drives.
+Starbucks has declined to voluntarily recognize unions at its stores, instead requiring workers vote in an official election overseen by the National Labor Relations Board.

 The NLRB certified the first union at one of Starbucks’ roughly 9,000 corporate-owned stores in December in Buffalo, N.Y.
-Since then six more stores in Buffalo have voted to unionize along with one in Mesa, Ariz.
-One store in Buffalo voted against unionizing after petitioning the NLRB for an election.
+Since then, workers at six other locations have voted to unionize — all in Buffalo except for one in Mesa, Ariz.
+Workers at just one store ultimately voted against unionizing.

 Workers at the two Starbucks locations in St. Paul and Minneapolis who petitioned for a union in February will receive ballots in early April, with results to be announced near the end of the month.

 More than 20 workers will vote at the St. Paul location at 300 Snelling Ave.
-S., while nearly 30 workers will vote at the Minneapolis location at 4712 Cedar Ave.
+S. and nearly 30 workers will vote at the Minneapolis location at 4712 Cedar Ave.

 While public support for unions is the highest it’s been in generations, union membership across the country remains near all-time lows.

-Despite news of union drives sweeping across the service sector, union membership in Minnesota has stayed mostly flat, with the percentage of workers in a union ticking up from 15.8% in 2020 to 16% in 2021.
-Over the same period, the union membership rate nationally decreased from 10.8% to 10.3%.
+Despite news of union drives sweeping across the service sector, union membership in Minnesota has stayed mostly flat, with the percentage of union members in the state ticking up from 15.8% in 2020 to 16% in 2021.
+Over the same period, the union membership rate nationally decreased slightly from 10.8% to 10.3%.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.